google/crosvm/CONTRIBUTING.md

 ### Formatting

-To format all code, crosvm defers to rustfmt.
-In addition, the code adheres to the following rules:
+To format all code, crosvm defers to `rustfmt`.
+In addition, the code adheres to the following
+rules:

+Each `use` statement should import a single item, as produced by `rustfmt` with [`imports_granularity=item`].
+Do not use braces to import multiple items.

-The `use` statements for each module should be grouped in this order
+The `use` statements for each module should be grouped into blocks separated by whitespace in the order produced by `rustfmt` with [`group_imports=StdExternalCrate`] and sorted alphabetically:

 1. `std`
-1. third-party crates
-1. chrome os crates
-1. crosvm crates
+1. third-party + crosvm crates
-1. `crate`
+1. `crate` + `super`

+The import formatting options of `rustfmt` are currently unstable, so these are not enforced automatically.
+If a nightly Rust toolchain is present, it is possible to automatically reformat the code to match these guidelines by running `tools/fmt --nightly`.

 crosvm uses the [remain](https://github.com/dtolnay/remain) crate to keep error enums sorted, along with the `#[sorted]` attribute to keep their corresponding match statements in the same order.